byuitechops/setup-instructor-resources/README.md

 * All other activities are stored underneath Supplemental Resources text header.
-* A [different child module](https://github.com/byuitechops/module-publish-settings) will go through all of the modules and unpublish certain modules so this child module does not deal with the publish/unpublish portion of the Instructor Resources.
+* A [different child module](https://github.com/byuitechops/module-publish-settings) will go through all of the modules and unpublish certain modules so this child module does not deal with the publish/unpublish portion of the Instructor Resources module.

 ## Authors